 You should have a passport valid for the duration of the expedition and your travel dates with two spare pages left, and it is recommended to have six months remaining before expiry.
 Please send a clear, colour copy of your passport to Secret Compass ahead of the expedition and carry photocopies with you on the expedition in a safe place.

-Arrive in Beijing and make your way to the team hotel by 1800 to meet your leader.
+Arrive in Beijing and make your way to the team hotel (to be confirmed closer to departure) by 1800 to meet your leader.
 Welcome meal and expedition briefing.
-US team members to pick up visas from North Korea embassy representative.

 Transfer to airport.
 At approximately 1300 Fly Beijing – Pyongyang.
 Met by guides & driver and transfer to Taedonggang microbrewery for drink and briefing from local guides.
 Restaurant Dinner & transfer to hotel.